apache/mynewt-site/docs/os/modules/fs/fs/fs.md

 Applications should aim to minimize the amount of code which depends on a particular file system implementation.
 When possible, only depend on the
 `fs/fs` package.
-In terms of the Mynewt hierarchy, the **app** package must depend on a specific file system package, while **library** packages should only depend on `fs/fs`.
+In terms of the Mynewt hierarchy, an **app** package must depend on a specific file system package, while **library** packages should only depend on `fs/fs`.

-Applications wanting to access a filesystem are required to responsible for including the necessary packages in their applications pkg.yml file.
+Applications wanting to access a filesystem are required to include the necessary packages in their applications pkg.yml file.

-the file system, so it depends on a concrete file system package called `fs/nffs` (Newtron Flash File System).
+In the following example, the [`Newtron Flash File System`](../nffs/nffs.md) is used.

 ```no-highlight
 # repos/apache-mynewt-core/apps/slinky/pkg.yml